-9. Conclusion
+9. CONCLUSION

-The effectiveness of monetary stabilization policy is not only a major policy issue but also an important matter of some controversy among both theoretical and empirical macroeconomists.
-We calculate that interest rates have a bigger effect on macroeconomic outcomes than previously measured.
-The source of the attenuation bias that we report suggests that common identification assumptions prevalent in the literature (based on regression control) are insufficient.
+The effectiveness of monetary stabilization policy is not only a major policy concern but also an important matter of some controversy among both theoretical and empirical macroeconomists.
+This paper argues that interest rates have a bigger effect on macroeconomic outcomes than has been previously estimated.
+The source of the attenuation bias that we report suggests that common assumptions, often based on control arguments, do not provide adequate identification.
 Using a quasi-natural experiment in international finance and novel empirical methods, we show why this bias occurs and how to resolve it.

-Monetary stabilization policy turns out to be state-dependent, a critical observation in the context of the Great Recession.
+Monetary stabilization policy turns out to be state-dependent, a critical observation in the context of the Great Recession and its aftermath.
 Policymakers have faced a situation of consistent undershoot relative to their stated objectives and forecasts.
-A slower than expected growth trajectory has been seen in the U.S. economy, and worse yet in the U.K., Europe, and Japan, and persistent sub-2% inflation afflicts all of these economies.
-Amid worries of deflation risk and secular stagnation, the extensive and unconventional application of monetary policy tools have failed to shunt the macroeconomic locomotive onto a faster track.
+A slower than expected growth trajectory has been seen in the U.S. economy, and worse yet in the U.K., Europe, and Japan, and persistent sub-2% inflation has afflicted all of these economies.
+Amid worries of deflation risk and secular stagnation, the extensive and unconventional application of monetary policy tools has failed to shunt the macroeconomic locomotive onto a faster track.
 Debate centers on why the central banks got so derailed, and the subsequent lack of policy traction.

-This may be nothing new, and we find economic responses to be smaller when the economy is running below potential.
-Moreover, monetary stabilization seems to be especially weak in lowflation environments, such as those currently experienced in a number of western economies.
-These results therefore have profound implications for how today's monetary models are formulated and applied.
+Our quantitative evidence from the largest advanced economy macroeconomic dataset ever assembled, shows that this may be nothing new.
+We find economic responses to monetary policy to be especially weak when the economy is running below potential.
+Moreover, we also find weak responses in lowflation environments.
+These challenging conditions have been prevalent in a number of western economies for almost a decade.
+Our results therefore have profound implications for how today's monetary models are formulated and applied.